matters-in-media-art/mattersinmediaart.org/faq.md

 ### What is a master?
 A master is the source from which copies are made.
 The purchased archival master should be the one closest to the artist’s originally edited source and approved by the artist.

-### Who holds the master (artist original)?
+### Who holds the artist's master?
-The artists most originally edited master may be held by a variety of stakeholders.
-The artist, a gallery, artist’s estate, museums and educational institutions have all been known to keep the artist’s master.
+In the days when the artist's master was a particular object such as a tape, then who held the master was a greater issue than it is today.
+Nowadays a digital clone can be kept by many different stakeholders including the artist, a gallery, artist’s estate, museums and educational institutions.

 ### What is an ‘Artist’s Proof’?
 The existence of one of more artist’s proofs may be declared alongside the edition.
 For example one might see ‘Edition of 6 with 2 APs’.
 Artist’s proofs function as editions belonging to the artist.
 Artist’s proofs are also sometimes sold at a later date.
 If an artists sells all their dedicated artist’s proofs they would then have to ask an owner for permission to show the work.